Daniil-Demidov/objcryst-bayes/README.rst

 The FOX program (for Linux, MacOS X and windows) was made for the ab initio crystal structure solution from diffraction data (mostly powder diffraction data).

+This is an alternative branch of FOX which uses Bayesian successive dichotomy method for powder pattern indexing.
+Currently runs only on Linux.
+The original branch is available at https://github.com/vincefn/objcryst.

 Features
 ========
 The most interesting features for ab initio structure determination are: